Save time and effort by comparing life insurance with iSelect’s trusted partner Lifebroker*

 Most life insurance policies pay a lump sum, which allows your family to continue meeting important financial obligations, including:

 So, why life insurance?
 Because losing a loved one or watching them suffer through illness is distressing enough without adding financial strain to the mix.
+You can learn more about life insurance for families here.

 There are four main types of life insurance designed to cover a range of different scenarios: